PRAgarawal/marsrover/README.md

-## Mars Rover Sprint Boot Application
+## Mars Rover Spring Boot Application
 This is a simple demo application that collects photos from the [public NASA API](https://api.nasa.gov/) with two server endpoints.

 1. `GET <service URL>/photos/`